Diwali Decoration Ideas

 - Measure twice, buy once – Always measure the area you are going to place your decor in, to prevent returns.

-- Start with a plan in mind – I have been guilty in the past for buying things that are pretty without planning where I’d place them.
+- Start with a plan in mind – I have been guilty in the past of buying things that are pretty without planning where I’d place them.
 Make sure you decide where the piece will go before you buy it.

 - Don’t do it all at once – You can build your collection of Indian festive decor over the years – don’t feel the pressure to splurge at once.